arirangz/bookeo_mvc_dummy_en/README.md

 * Make sure the site works locally.

 ## Context
-A contractor began setting up the Bookeo site using an MVC structure.
+Another développeur started this Bookeo site using an MVC structure.
 This site aims to allow visitors to view files about books, comics, and manga, and to comment on and rate these files. https://vimeo.com/1015300423?share=copy#

 ## Existing Features
 Navigation and login are already completed.
 For the pages in progress, the HTML code has already been added in the various pages within the `templates` folder.
+The developer left a lot of @todo in the code.
+You will need to finish the @todo and also modify the templates to display data.

 ## Remaining Tasks
 * Finish displaying a book